Wealthy nations pledge record release of emergency oil reserves in a bid to calm surging prices

 IEA nations have released emergency stocks on five previous occasions: During the 1990-1991 Gulf War, after Hurricane Katrina in 2005, during the Libyan civil war in 2011, and twice after the Russian invasion of Ukraine.

 Grieshaber reported from Berlin.
-Associated Press reporters Matt Sedensky in New York, and John Leicester and Sylvie Corbet in Paris contributed to this report.
+Associated Press reporters Matt Sedensky and Cathy Bussewitz in New York, and John Leicester and Sylvie Corbet in Paris contributed to this report.